You're looking to please your female partner during sex, so you Google: "how to make a girl orgasm."

 The average point of climax for a female is more than 13 minutes.

-For example, Promescent Delay Spray for Men is sprayed on the most sensitive parts of your penis just before sex to help you slow down the process just enough to put you on an even keel with your female partner.
+For example, Promescent Delay Spray for Men is applied to the most sensitive parts of your penis just before sex to help you slow down the process just enough to put you on an even keel with your female partner.

 Women are more likely to need a little encouragement before their body starts to respond, which means foreplay is a huge factor in delivering better orgasms and maybe even delivering orgasms at all.